limited-effort/snfoil-searcher/README.md

 ## Code of Conduct

-Everyone interacting in the Snfoil::Policy project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/limited-effort/snfoil-searcher/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Snfoil::Policy project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/limited-effort/snfoil-searcher/blob/main/CODE_OF_CONDUCT.md).